Medically reviewed by Drugs.com. Last updated on Feb 25, 2020.

 Most often, men notice a painless swelling or hardening of a testicle.
 It may be hard on one side, but not the other.
 Sometimes, men notice a painful lump in the scrotum.

-Men also may notice breast enlargement.
+Men also may notice breast enlargement (called gynecomastia).
 Rarely, a milky fluid may come out of the nipple.
-These two symptoms occur when the tumor affects the secretion of male hormones.
+These two symptoms can occur with certain types of testicular cancers.
+The tumor can secrete hormones that stimulate growth of breast tissue and alter normal male hormone production.

 Less common symptoms include